cristoper/feedmixer/README.rst

     The number of entries to keep from each field (pass 0 to keep all entries, which is the default if no `n` field is provided).

 full
-    If set, prefer the full entry `content`; otherwise prefer the shorter entry `summary`.
+    If set to anything, prefer the full entry `content`; if absent, prefer the shorter entry `summary`.

 Installation